Math Lady: Renata Sorrah's response

-As the meme kept rising both in Brazilian and international internet, with some viewers even mistaking Sorrah for American actress Julia Roberts, everything came into Renata Sorrah's knowledge soon enough, she has responded multiple times about how the meme as a whole does not bother her and she embraces the joke, but sometimes, she does get mildly annoyed that the meme has overshadowed her acting career, as stated in an interview with Brazilian magazine Veja:
+As the meme kept rising both in Brazilian and international internet, with some viewers even mistaking Sorrah for American actresses Julia Roberts and Sarah Paulson, everything came into Renata Sorrah's knowledge soon enough, she has responded multiple times about how the meme as a whole does not bother her and she embraces the joke, but sometimes, she does get mildly annoyed that the meme has overshadowed her acting career, as stated in an interview with Brazilian magazine Veja:

 My nephew, who lives in New York, tells everybody that his aunt is the Math Lady, and everybody gets crazy.

 But sometimes it's terrible.
-I remember once, in a festival in Curitiba, that i went through a bar full of young men and i heard: 'Look there, it's that meme lady'.
+I remember once, in a festival in Curitiba, that I went through a bar full of young men and I heard: 'Look there, it's that meme lady'.
 We are working hard, doing theater, exhausted... to become 'the meme lady' (laughter).
 I don't have control of it, but it doesn't bother me.